(Updated on December 27, 2021)

 Developers continuously test their titles on the App Store and Google Play.

 They test each element of the page (icons, video, screenshots) multiple times.

-TIP #10: People only read the first line of your description.
-Make it count.
+People only read the first line of your description.
+Make it count

-The description is meant to provide your audience with highlights of the features and functionality of your app.
-It also plays a significant role in Keyword Optimization.
+The description is meant to describe the top features and functionalities of your app.
+It also plays a significant role in App Keyword Optimization.